JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/ollama.md

 :::caution Remove Key
-No need to disconnect, just change the provider.
+There is no need to disconnect; just change the provider.
 :::

 ## Chat Models available: